mukeshmk/our-note/README.md

 3. Now get this repo here:-

     i.
-Go to the location where "wampserver is installed" Usually its in ur C Drive it self, named as "wamp" In that case             clone it here:
+Go to the location where wampserver is installed.
+Usually it's in your C Drive itself, named as "wamp".
+In that case             clone it here:

         C:\wamp\www

-    ii.Go to the location where "wampserver is installed" And clone it here:-
+    ii.Go to the location where wampserver is installed And clone it here:-

         ...\wamp\www

-4. Now open your browser and in the link bar type:- localhost/My_Intern/ (make sure you have started the server)
+4. Now open your browser and in the link bar type:- localhost/Our_Note/ (make sure you have started the server)

 5. Now try it out.

-6. Do report if any bugs or improvements is to be made.
+6. Do report if there are any bugs or any improvements are to be made.

 Thank You